Yc-Chen/data-rewards-hub/README.md

 - [x] change to another framework. vue? htmx?
 - [x] add shoelace
 - [ ] build admin UI to 'airdrop' tokens
+    - [ ] figure out how to call contract methods

 Snippet on how to use ether.js to get past events: https://github.com/ethers-io/ethers.js/issues/37